 - Students can complete certification courses during the in-person evening sessions or online.

-- Current graduate students at NC State may not dual enroll into this certificate (exception – Jenkins MBA students).
+- Current graduate students at NC State may not dual enroll into this certificate (exception – Jenkins MBA and MMMA students).

 Want to download a copy of our viewbook?
 Click here to submit a request.